-—Remote MIS command
+Figure 16: Remote MIS command

 Command service flow model

 The MIS commands are generated by the MIS users and sent to the MISF.
 MIS commands can be local or remote.
 Local MIS commands are sent by MIS users to the MISF in the local protocol stack.
 Generally, remote commands generate an appropriate response frame from a remote MIS user, however, there are certain remote commands that do not (cf. downlink-only technology related MIS commands).